Hare Raisin’ News

 Jim Coleman- parts of Warren/Windham

-In 2024, we received gifts as memorials for the following individuals: James Seipler, Gail Dull, Marilyn Nicosia, Phil & Rita Swetter, Mary Cobb, Millie Chamberlin, Chet Ostroski, Mike Edsell, Edna Welliver, Anna Mae Reeve, Janet Harnard and Laura Cooley.
-We also received support from our townships: Herrick Twp $7,500, Orwell Twp $1,350, Pike Twp $20,000, Stevens Twp $13,000, and Leraysville Borough $1,500.
+In 2025, we received gifts as memorials for the following individuals: Tom Durand, Fred Ross, Phil & Rita Swetter, Ashley Roehrig, Irma Green, Donald Allis, James Hepp, William Matson, and Brian Coleman.
+We also received support from our townships: Herrick Twp, $15,000; Orwell Twp, $1,500; Stevens Twp, $4,000; and LeRaysville Borough, $750.
 And from Bradford County, $10,000.

-We are always looking for additional volunteers, especially volunteers available on weekdays, as this is our hardest time as most of our volunteers work full-time.
+We are always looking for additional volunteers, especially volunteers available on weekdays, as this is our hardest time, as most of our volunteers work full-time.
 Anyone interested in volunteering at H.O.P.S. should contact Mark Fields at 570-744-1700 or email mark@hopsems.org.
 There are many needs that you can help with!

 Enclosed is the annual membership application to the H.O.P.S.
 Ambulance Association.
 Please consider purchasing a membership for yourself and your family.
 Insurance coverage does not always cover the total cost of a HOPS ambulance trip, which leaves a balance due.
 With a membership from HOPS, you eliminate that extra bill.
 Your membership covers services provided by H.O.P.S.
 Ambulance Association only; any services provided by another EMS agency may be billed separately by that agency.
 H.O.P.S. is not affiliated with any other ambulance association and is 100% VOLUNTEERS!
 We reserve the right for third-party billing.